4hmg008d/impact-report/prompt.md

 ---

 in this dash app, in the create_charts_section function, i can see you are using iframe, is it possible to take the content from visualizer.generate_html_report?

+## New Feature - Output filtered data

+after the result section, at the bottom, create a new part to allow user to filter data to export.
+This section should look like below:

+"Output data with {dropdown:item}'s {nb/rn indicator} rate change in step {dropdown:step} is between {input: from} and {input: to}. {button}"

+where
+- {dropdown:item} contains all items from comparison_mapping
+- {dropdown:step} contains all items from comparison_mapping
+- {input: from} and {input: to} are user input, numerical, range from -1 to unlimited, validate the input before running
+- {button}: shows "Output Data", clicking it should output data called "filtered_data_{item name}_{step name}_{timestamp}.csv" in the output folder
+- {nb/rn indicator} only appears if renewal is true in the yaml config

+you should create a new function in data_processing module to filter the data, then a call back function to call that function

 ## To Do